 When I first switched-up from the

-this one-bedroom was haunted.
+I was sure this one-bedroom was

-My framed prints rattled, which
+My framed prints rattled,

-could easily enough
+which could easily enough

-be attributed to the roadwork
+be the roadwork outside,

-outside, the way those Iron men
+the way those Iron men

-peeled asphalt
+broke up and peeled asphalt down

-down to what seemed like the
+to what seemed like the

 lithospheric plate,